 2021 comes with news, one of them is Onirix’s compatibility with the new Lidar sensors, incorporated in the latest versions of Apple phones, iPhone 12 Pro.
 These types of sensors offer a new level when it comes to scanning different spaces, and thereby recognize the elements that compose them.

-To better understand what we are talking about with Spatial tracking, in this post we present this Onirix module, available for Android and iOS phones, compatible with ARCore and ARkit technologies.
+To better understand what we are talking about with Spatial AR, in this post we present this Onirix module, available for Android and iOS phones, compatible with ARCore and ARkit technologies.

-Point cloud in Spatial tracking, and density types
+Point cloud in Spatial AR, and density types

 When a space is scanned, and with it, a three-dimensional representation of it is generated, this process generates what we call a point cloud.
 Depending on the amount of information it contains, at a visual level, it may be more or less dense.
 In other words, the more detail the generated cloud has, the more points it will contain, and therefore, the more information it can offer us at a visual level.
 This would be equivalent to the pixel density of an image.
 The more pixels, the sharper the image looks, because it has more elements that define it visually.